AbdulrahmanAlfaouri/Sub-Clip-searcher/README.md

 # Sub-Clip-searcher
-a program that gets the clip of a movie that matches a searten searched word in the subtitles
+a program that gets the clip of a movie that matches a searten searched word in the subtitles libraries used spacy, pysrt,re ,moviepy

 -the idea is for each sentance we have to extract its 'start' and 'finish' time from the subtitles file and save this sentance in its own .txt file ('1.txt', '2.txt', . . .  and so on)
 -then we cut the movie into small .mp4 file that correspondance with each 'start' and 'finish' times for the .txt files we made